 The “system” devised by Italy’s founding fathers during the years immediately following the War has failed because of it’s inability to adapt to the changing socio-political circumstances within and without the country since the fall of the Berlin Wall.
 The reasons for such failure are complex and have haunted Italians long before the advent of the present economic crisis.
 Some of these reasons are peculiar to Italy and its vertically organized, unitary system of government.
 Others stem from the country’s (civil law) legal system, singular even in comparison to other civil law jurisdictions.

 Italy is a parliamentary democracy.
 And as conceived by Italy’s founding fathers, parliament was to have been the corner stone of a system of government based upon a strong legislative branch.
-In Italy, parliament – not the people – are said to be sovereign.
+In Italy, the people are said to be sovereign, which sovereignty they excercise through their representatives in the Parliament subject to and in accordante with the Constitution.
 The legislative branch was to be “checked and balanced” by the other two branches of “government” (which Italians more commonly refer to as the, “stato”).
+But in the Italian model, while the Executive Branch is a collective and collegiate organ structurally weakened because of its dependency on Parliament, the Judiciary was spun-off into an independent, unelected bureaucracy answering only unto itself.

 Proportional representation and nominal thresholds for winning seats, virtually guaranteed a place in parliament to even the smallest political party, creating a “Tower of Babel” effect, which soon neutralized parliament, weakening its capacity to legislate and mediate the country’s diverse political interests.
 The executive branch, institutionally weak and collegial, soon found itself hostage of the parties that controlled the MPs sitting in parliament.
 A “Presidente del Consiglio dei Ministri” was chosen by the President of Italy from among the leader(s) of the party having the “relevant majority” in parliament.
 Under the “old” system (i.e. before Berlusconi ushered in the so-called “second Republic” in 1994), Italian governments rarely lasted for more than 12 consecutive months, more often than not, falling prey to so-called “extra-parliamentary” crises that would limit the government’s effectiveness and duration, conveniently sparing MPs from having to reveal to Italian voters in an open vote of no confidence how they really stood vis-à-vis their government.
 And so the “wise-guy” mentality, was allowed to take root in the parliament.